pdaehne/XUM1541-Pro-Micro/README.md

 There are many different ways to install the firmware.
 You can use an Atmel ICSP programmer (or another Arduino), or you can install the firmware via the USB port.
-The Pro Micro usually comes with the Arduino Leonard boot loader pre-installed.
+The Pro Micro usually comes with the Arduino Leonardo boot loader pre-installed.
 You switch the Pro Micro into boot loader mode by pressing the reset button.
 When you did not install the reset button, you have to short the RST pin of the Pro Micro board to GND.
 The Pro Micro stays in boot loader mode